Father faces prison term in drunken driving death of son

 EDENTON, N.C.
 (AP) — A North Carolina father faces a prison term after being convicted in the death of his 9-year-old son in a drunken driving wreck.

-Multiple media outlets report 47-year-old Robert Altman was sentenced to between roughly 5½ and 7½ years behind bars for felony death by motor vehicle in the death of his son.
+Robert Altman, 47, was sentenced to between roughly 5½ and 7½ years behind bars for felony death by motor vehicle in the death of his son, Briar, multiple media outlets reported.
 Briar Altman was thrown from the pickup truck on Aug.
 30, 2014.

 Robert Altman also was sentenced to two years for drunken driving.